anjumArnab/dart_oop/README.md

 Avoid defining explicit getters and setters if they do nothing more than simply read or write the raw value of the field.
 This includes:

 -   **Public Fields:** They already have implicit getters/setters.
--   **Private Fields:** when the explicit setter/getter performs no validation or calculation logic.
+-   **Private Fields:** When the explicit setter/getter performs no validation or calculation logic.

 ## Inheritance